The-SPOT-Hub/SPOT-Wiki/Lesson Materials & Code/PY110/Python110_ProblemSets.md

 Return True if it is, False if not.
 Ignore numbers and punctuation.

 Examples:
-panagram?("The quick brown fox jumps over the lazy dog.") # should return True panagram?("This is not a pangram.") # should return False
+panagram("The quick brown fox jumps over the lazy dog.") # should return True panagram("This is not a pangram.") # should return False

 ```